DataBrewery/cubes/doc/model.rst

 Logical Model description
 =========================

-The logical model can be either constructed programmatically or provided as JSON, where the later is preferred.
+The logical model can be either constructed programmatically or provided as JSON.
 The model entities and their structure is depicted on the following figure:

 .. figure:: logical_model.png
     :align: center